Exactly Hittable Interval Graphs: Introduction

 \section{Introduction}

 We study classes of simple graphs which are intersection graphs of set systems that have exact hitting sets.
-In particular, we introduce a class of interval graphs which can be represented as intersection graphs of intervals that have exact hitting sets.
+In particular, we introduce a class of interval graphs which are intersection graphs of intervals that have exact hitting sets.
 We refer to this class as \textit{Exactly Hittable Interval Graphs} (\textsf{EHIG}).
 We also present an infinite family of forbidden structures for \textsf{EHIG}.
 In the following, we introduce a setting of exact hitting sets and intersection graphs, before presenting our results. \\